-3. Obtaining an Exit Facility May Be Difficult and/or May Be Limiting

-The Plan Debtors' ability to emerge from bankruptcy is dependent on obtaining sufficient exit financing or capital.
-In addition to funding ongoing operational needs, exit financing or capital must be sufficient to fund certain emergence costs.
+3. Obtaining an Exit Facility May Be Difficult and/or May Be Limiting financing or capital must be sufficient to fund certain emergence costs.
 The final terms of such financing are uncertain and the success of obtaining financing by the Plan Debtors may be limited.